Complex $\text{G}_2$ and Associative Grassmannian: More on Octonions

-Moreover, it follows from Lemma~\ref{L:chi vanishes} that the variety of all associative 3-planes in $\PP(\bigwedge^3 \II)$, namely the image of the associative grassmannian $\mt{G}_2/\mt{SO}_4$ under the Pl\"ucker embedding of $\mt{Gr} (3,\II)$ lies in the intersection of these 7 hyperplanes with $\mt{Gr}(3,\II)$.
-We express these 7 defining linear forms in terms of the coordinates on $U_{123}$ (in the above order) and they become quadratic and cubic polynomials:
+Moreover, it follows from Lemma~\ref{L:chi vanishes} that the Zariski closure of the space of associative 3-planes in $\PP(\bigwedge^3 \II)$, namely the image of the associative grassmannian $\mt{G}_2/\mt{SO}_4$ under the Pl\"ucker embedding of $\mt{Gr} (3,\II)$ lies in the intersection of these 7 hyperplanes with $\mt{Gr}(3,\II)$. \end{Remark}